-These forms provide important information such as income and deductions that you may be entitled to.
+These forms provide crucial information, such as income and deductions, to which you may be entitled.

 The following are some of the tax forms you should keep an eye out for:

-- W-2: The W-4 form is a tax document that states your personal allowances, which are the amounts of money you should be reporting as income.
+- W-2: The W-4 form is a tax document that states your allowances, which are the amounts of money you should report as income.

-- 1099: It used to report revenue from other sources.
-This form will be sent to you if you have any type of money coming in as a contractor or freelancer, or if you make money renting real estate, among other factors.
+- 1099: It is used to report revenue from other sources.
+This form will be sent to you if you have any money coming in as a contractor or freelancer or if you make money renting real estate, among other factors.

-- 1099-INT: This is another 1099 form you’ll get if you earned interest on a savings account or dividends from investments.
+- 1099-INT: This is another 1099 form you’ll get if you earn interest on a savings account or dividends from investments.

-There may be additional types that you receive from employers or organizations with which you’ve done business.
+You may receive additional types from employers or organizations with which you’ve done business.

-If you plan to claim certain deductions for business expenses, charitable donations, or medical expenses, be sure to keep those receipts, too.
+If you claim certain deductions for business expenses, charitable donations, or medical expenses, keep those receipts, too.

 If you’re audited, you’ll need proof to back up the deductions you claimed.

-An IRS audit is a check to verify that you correctly reported all of your earnings and that you didn’t claim deductions or credits you weren’t entitled to.
+An IRS audit is a check to verify that you correctly reported all of your earnings and didn’t claim deductions or credits you weren’t entitled to.

-Although the IRS audit probability is low, it’s a good idea to keep your papers on hand just in case the IRS asks for evidence of your deduction eligibility.
+Although the IRS audit probability is low, keeping your papers on hand is a good idea just in case the IRS asks for evidence of your deduction eligibility.